cigneve/deasciifier/README.md

 Deasciifier adds missing accented characters to Turkish text.
 It's based on Deniz Yuret's [Turkish Mode for Emacs]([https://github.com/denizyuret/deasciify](https://github.com/denizyuret/deasciify)).

-This repository contains libraries for JavaScript, C++ and C# as well as a website, a Chrome extension and a Firefox add-on.
+This repository contains libraries for JavaScript, C++ and C# as well as a website, a Chrome extension, a Firefox add-on and a language server (LSP).

 Website: [https://deasciifier.com](https://deasciifier.com)